lan-lc/adversarial_example_of_Go/README.md

 ![Screenshot](panda.png)

 In this example, researchers make the target model make a wrong prediction by adding some noise.
-Similar to the panda example, Fig. 2 is created by a adding <span style="color:lightblue"> two stones (marked as 1 and 3) </span> to a nature state (Fig. 1) of AlphaGo Zero self-play record.
-Even amateur players know that the <span style="color:lightblue"> two stones </span> are meaningless since they will not affect the winrate nor the best action.
+Similar to the panda example, Fig. 2 is created by a adding $\color{lightblue} \text{two stones (marked as 1 and 2)}$ to a nature state (Fig. 1) of AlphaGo Zero self-play record.
+Even amateur players know that the $\color{lightblue} \text{two stones}$ are meaningless since they will not affect the winrate nor the best action of the state in Fig 1.
-However, confused by those two stones, KataGo will switch its answer from <span style="color:green">E1 ◆</span> to <span style="color:red">E11 ◆</span>.
+However, confused by those two stones, KataGo will switch its answer from $\color{green} \text{E1 ◆}$ to $\color{red} \text{E11 ◆}$.
 More examples are shown in [examples](#adversarial-examples).
 After carefully design the search space and improve the searching efficiency, our method can find the adversarial examples of KataGo with 50 MCTS simluations of 68% of the self-play record.
-Moreover, more than 80% of the mistakes can be easily understanded by amateur player.
+Moreover, more than 80% of the mistakes can be easily understanded by amateur players.

 Our codes also aims to be a useful analyze tool for Go players and developers, and supports the following features: